 - (a) amantadine;

 - (b) clozapine;

 - (c) cocaine;

 - (d) depot medroxyprogesterone acetate;

 - (e) digoxin;

 - (f) fluphenazine;

 - (g) fluspirilene;

 - (h) hydralazine;

 - (i) interleukin-2;

 - (j) isocarboxazid;

 - (k) levodopa;

-- (l) marijuana;
+- (1) marijuana;

 - (m) mefloquine;

 - (n) phencyclidine;

 - (o) reserpine;

 - (p) rimonabant; or

 - (q) thiazide;

-"a medical condition as specified" means an endocrine, cardiovascular, respiratory, metabolic, infectious, or neurological condition, that causes symptoms consistent with depression, as a direct physiological consequence of the condition;
+- "a medical condition as specified" means an endocrine, cardiovascular, respiratory, metabolic, infectious, or neurological condition, that causes symptoms consistent with depression, as a direct physiological consequence of the condition;

-"a significant other" means a person who has a close family bond or a close personal relationship and is important or influential in one's life;
+- "a significant other" means a person who has a close family bond or a close personal relationship and is important or influential in one's life;

-"a sleep disorder" means a dyssomnia, a sleep disorder related to another mental disorder other than depressive disorder, a sleep disorder due to a general medical condition or substance-induced sleep disorder, as defined in DSM-IV-TR;
+- "a sleep disorder" means a dyssomnia, a sleep disorder related to another mental disorder other than depressive disorder, a sleep disorder due to a general medical condition or substance-induced sleep disorder, as defined in DSM-IV-TR;

-"an eyewitness" means a person who observes an incident first hand and can give direct evidence of it.
-This excludes a person exposed only to media coverage of the incident;
+- "an eyewitness" means a person who observes an incident first hand and can give direct evidence of it.
+This excludes a person exposed only to media coverage of the incident; - "an organophosphorus ester" means an agent used to inhibit acetylcholinesterase, and includes the organophosphate pesticides chlorpyrifos, dichlorvos, EPN, leptophos, methamidophos, mipafox (diisopropyl phosphorofluoridate), omethoate, parathion, TOCP (triortho-cresyl phosphate), trichlorfon and trichlornat; - "chronic pain" means continuous or almost continuous pain, which may or may not be ameliorated by analgesic medication and which is of a level to cause interference with usual work or leisure activities or activities of daily living; - "death from depressive disorder" in relation to a person includes death from a terminal event or condition that was contributed to by the person's depressive disorder; - "DSM-IV-TR" means the American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision.
+Washington, DC, American Psychiatric Association, 2000. - "inhalants" means breathable chemicals that produce psychoactive vapours and include organic solvents, aerosols, some anaesthetics, and other chemicals; - "ICD-10-AM code" means a number assigned to a particular kind of injury or disease in The International Statistical Classification of Diseases and Related Health Problems, 10th revision, Australian Modification (ICD-10-AM), Fifth Edition, effective date of 1 July 2006, copyrighted by the National Centre for Classification in Health, Sydney, NSW, and having ISBN 1 86487 772 3; - "miscarriage" means the spontaneous or induced expulsion of the products of conception from the uterus before the foetus is viable;

-"chronic pain" means continuous or almost continuous pain, which may or may not be ameliorated by analgesic medication and which is of a level to cause interference with usual work or leisure activities or activities of daily living;
+"organic solvents" means:

-"death from depressive disorder" in relation to a person includes death from a terminal event or condition that was contributed to by the person's depressive disorder;
+- (a) chlorinated organic solvents,

-"DSM-IV-TR" means the American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision.
-Washington, DC, American Psychiatric Association, 2000.
+- (b) aliphatic hydrocarbon solvents,

-"ICD-10-AM code" means a number assigned to a particular kind of injury or disease in The International Statistical Classification of Diseases and Related Health Problems, 10th revision, Australian Modification (ICD-10-AM), Fifth Edition, effective date of 1 July 2006, copyrighted by the National Centre for Classification in Health, Sydney, NSW, and having ISBN 1 86487 772 3;
+- (c) aromatic hydrocarbon solvents, or

-"miscarriage" means the spontaneous or induced expulsion of the products of conception from the uterus before the foetus is viable;
+- (d) oxygenated organic solvents;